tinskoric/chicanery/Readme.md

 > Researching down this path and purchasing the associated accoutrement allows you to get hints on one specified order (*1* move can still be a notable informational advantage) in a tile (province) by another player at the time the accoutrement is used[^9].
 The higher the level of research, the more accurate the hint—at lower levels, dummy moves will be by a probability chance, and/or the type of move may be reported, but not the destination.

+[^9]: Be careful, if you use it before the enter an order, you'll get nothing!

 False Flags:

 > Researching down this path and purchasing the associated accoutrement allows you to *fake* hints served by the "War Plans" accoutremont for a specified tile, providing them as dummy moves.
 While War Plans requires selecting a tile, False Flags work across all tiles as a passive effect to counter War Plans for the phase in which the former is activated[^10].
 This muddles the information war between players.

+[^10]: That means that it is in your interest to activate this early in the phase you want to use it in!

 Government Insiders: